Editor's Picks

 ✓ Pros

-• Warm, earthy aesthetic that feels like stepping into a holistic wellness center• Multi-page structure perfect for separating massage services from yoga classes, workshops, or retail
+- Multi-page structure perfect for separating massage services from yoga classes, workshops, or retail

-• Built-in sections for client testimonials-crucial for massage therapists building word-of-mouth referrals
+- Built-in sections for client testimonials, crucial for massage therapists building word-of-mouth referrals

-• Event and announcement blocks ideal for promoting seasonal specials like couples massage for Valentine's Day
+- Event and announcement blocks ideal for promoting seasonal specials like couples massage for Valentine's Day

-• Intuitive navigation that helps clients find your prenatal massage page as easily as your hot stone offerings
+- Intuitive navigation that helps clients find your prenatal massage page as easily as your hot stone offerings

 ✗ Cons

-• Busier layout may feel overwhelming for solo practitioners who only offer one or two service types
+- Busier layout may feel overwhelming for solo practitioners who only offer one or two service types

-• Requires more content upfront-empty sections look incomplete rather than minimal
+- Requires more content upfront, empty sections look incomplete rather than minimal

-• Earthy color scheme may not suit therapists with a more clinical or sports-focused brand
+- Earthy color scheme may not suit therapists with a more clinical or sports-focused brand

 Colima is for massage therapists who do more than massage.
 If your studio hosts sound baths on Tuesdays, sells organic balms at the front desk, and offers package deals for monthly maintenance sessions, this layout keeps it all organized without feeling cluttered.
-The design feels like a wellness retreat's homepage-grounded, inviting, and deeply human.
+The design feels like a wellness retreat's homepage, grounded, inviting, and deeply human.
 Clients don't feel like they're shopping; they feel like they're being welcomed into a healing space.

 Suffolk